How to run the ASKAP pipelines

 Giving the template on the command-line (with -t) will override the template provided in the SB parset.
 If the SB parset does not specify a parset, a warning will be given and processing will continue without it (using the defaults and any configuration file given).

-The only other parameter that can be passed through the command-line is the QUEUE, which is the name of the slurm partition on which the bulk of the jobs will be run.
+There are two other command-line parameters that are related to how the jobs are run.
+One relates to the QUEUE, which is the name of the slurm partition on which the bulk of the jobs will be run.
 While the template or config can specify a value for QUEUE, this is overridden by using the -q <QUEUE> option.
 For example:

 processASKAP.sh -s SB_SCIENCE -b SB_1934 -q work